0xcad/free_to_play/notes.md

 * a way for a user to view their purchased items (inventory?)
 * a way to see which items have been purchased for the game

-TODO:
-* need to extend user model in frontend to have an inventory, a list of id's of items in the store
-* need to add dictionary of items to frontend, and populate that from the store api endpoint

-item viewset
-* Create/Update/Delete views are admin only
-* /items/ -- list items available to purchase, grouped by category
-* /items/<id> -- get item details
-* /items/<id>/purchase -- purchase an item, returns the item purchased
-* /items/inventory -- get the user's inventory, which items they have purchased
-* /items/play -- get the items purchased for the current play instance (purchased items that have `item_type` of `play`)
-* /buy_gems/ -- buy gems for the current user

 idea later:
 * maybe you should be able to buy items piecemeal. like, you can contribute half of the gems for it. crowdfunding.
   * it would be so fucking funny to call this like, "buy this in multiple easy installments".